 - 2. Describe in writing and demonstrate the proper methods for cleaning and inspecting the service handgun. - 3.
-Demonstrate the ability to quickly but safely draw a handgun and/or "shoulder" a shotgun. - 4.
-Attain a qualifying score of at least 80 percent accuracy on the approved courses of fire. - 5.
+Attain a qualifying score of at least 90 percent accuracy on the approved courses of fire. - 5.
 Demonstrate two methods of utilizing the flashlight while firing the handgun. - 6.
 Describe in writing the difference between cover and concealment. - 7.
 Describe in writing sight alignment and sight picture. - 8.
 List the four functional tasks that the security officer must be able to perform under low light conditions. - 9.
-Demonstrate how to combat load the shotgun. - 10.
-Explain the color code system of Mental Conditioning.

-11. Demonstrate how to safely secure a handgun.
+Explain the color code system of "Mental Conditioning." - 11.
+Demonstrate how to safely secure a handgun. - 12.
+Demonstrate how to safely conduct range qualification. - 13.
+Render initial first-aid for medical emergencies on the range.